-These are the common terms which represent their form factors.
-Form factors represent the sizes of the boards and their features.
+These are the common terms that represent their form factors.
+Form factors represent the sizes of the motherboards and their features.
 The smaller the board is, the lesser the features are.
 This is a common thing but there are exceptions where you can find more features on a smaller board than on a bigger one.

 Let me explain how each one of these looks and what features they generally have.

-From the name itself, you can guess the size.
-Generally, it’s smallest form factor which is used in PCs people use for day to day purpose.
+From the name itself, you can tell that the size of the Mini-ITX motherboard will be smaller than the other ones.
+Generally, it’s the smallest form factor for day to day purposes.
 Take a look at how a modern Mini-ITX motherboard looks:-

-This is a very small motherboard which has limited features but not necessarily the minimum.
-A Mini-ITX motherboard measures around 17x 17 CM or 6.7 x 6.7 Inch in dimensions.
-Computer cases which support Mini-ITX motherboards will have the screw holes at the exact same position no matter which case you buy and these dimensions are fixed.
+This is a very small motherboard that has limited features but not necessarily the minimum.
+A Mini-ITX motherboard measures around 17x 17 CM or 6.7 x 6.7 inches in dimensions.

-Mini-ITX motherboard is used to save as much as space possible providing all the basic features a bigger board can provide.
+A Mini-ITX motherboard provides all the basic features that a bigger board can provide but in a compact area.
 Some people prefer building a PC in a Mini-ITX case which is also much smaller than an ATX case and provides a compact solution to those who don’t have enough space for their PCs.

-A modern Mini-ITX motherboard sports the same sized socket as a bigger board but some ports and slots are decreased in quantity.
+A modern Mini-ITX motherboard comes with fewer ports and slots.
 There will be never more than 1x PCI-Ex 16 Slot on a Mini-ITX motherboard and never more than 2x DIMM Slots for memory.
 Almost every ITX board has only 4x SATA ports for storage and a few Fan headers.
 But features like Overclocking may vary.
-Basic budget ITX motherboards don’t have unlocked chipsets but expensive one may have unlocked chipsets which are used for overclocking the processors.
+Basic budget ITX motherboards don’t have unlocked chipsets but expensive ones may have unlocked chipsets for overclocking the processors.

 A Micro-ATX motherboard serves both the purpose of good features and compactness.
 As it is bigger than an ITX motherboard, it sports more slots and ports while remaining smaller than a Full ATX motherboard.
 The size also varies making it a flexible form factor.

-The standard ATX form factor is the most popular because it has every feature which can fulfil almost every requirement, be it for a gaming or productivity.
+The standard ATX form factor is the most popular among all the types of motherboards because it has every feature which can fulfil almost every requirement, be it for gaming or productivity.
 An ATX motherboard is larger than a Micro-ATX and smaller than an E-ATX motherboard.
-A modern ATX motherboard looks like as follows:-
+A modern ATX motherboard looks as follows:-

 An ATX motherboard packs in tons of features with a lot of upgradability that is enough for several years depending on the user’s needs.
 More ports and slots are available as compared to Mini-ITX and Micro-ATX but it costs more than the two form factors mentioned above.
-General dimensions of an ATX motherboard are 12 x 9.6 Inches or 30.5 x 24.4 CM.
+The general dimensions of an ATX motherboard are 12 x 9.6 inches or 30.5 x 24.4 CM.
 Almost every Mid-Tower can fit in an ATX motherboard without any problem.

-An ATX motherboard provides almost every feature which an enthusiast may need including overclocking, a lot of storage support, high-end CPUs, More memory, Better cooling etc. An ATX form factor motherboard is good for those who don’t have any space problem and have a good sized CPU cabinet that takes more space than a Micro-ATX or Mini-ITX case.
+An ATX motherboard provides almost every feature that an enthusiast may need including overclocking, storage, high-end CPUs, memory, and cooling.
+An ATX form factor motherboard is a type of motherboard that is good for those who don’t have any space problems and have a good-sized CPU cabinet that takes more space than a Micro-ATX or Mini-ITX case.
 Also, ATX motherboards look better in design and fill up the interior of a chassis.